brianoverby/keymapSVG/README.md

 Install PowerShell.
 If you are running Windows you probably already got a recent version of PowerShell.
 You can find [install guide for PowerShell on MacOS and linux](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell).

+Download the script [Create-KeymapSVG.ps1](Create-KeymapSVG.ps1) to your computer.
+On windows you might need to set execution policy to run the script (use `Set-ExecutionPolicy`).

 Create a json file for you keymap - see the [sample layouts](json/layout_4x12.json).

 ## Run the script